janakmshah/microfeatures-guidelines/README.md

 If µFeatures are part of the same repository, they are versioned with the app.
 If you have them in different repositories you can use Git Submodules, Carthage, or your own dependency resolver to fetch specific versions of your µFeatures to link from the app.

 #### External dependencies?
 This architecture doesn't limit you from using external dependencies.
-There's one thing to keep in mind though, you won't be able to use [CocoaPods](https://cocoapods.org) dependencies with your µFeatures.
+There's one thing to keep in mind though: you won't be able to use [CocoaPods](https://cocoapods.org) dependencies with your µFeatures.
 CocoaPods is not able to analyze your dependencies tree, and setup all the targets in the stack accordingly.
-If you want to use an external dependency from a µFeature framework we recommend you to use [Carthage](https://github.com/carthage)
+If you want to use an external dependency from a µFeature framework, we recommend you to use [Carthage](https://github.com/carthage).

 #### Can I include resources?
 You can, but remember that you can only do it if your µFeature is a framework and not a library.